jclement/jclement/contents/articles/2016/kub-kar-timer/index.md

 My boys are in Boy Scouts and the annual Kub Kar races are a big part of the program.
 Our group has a couple older wooden tracks and I wanted to add a timer mechanism to them that would time and rank each car for each race.

 I decided to build this based on the Arduino platform because I'm at lest somewhat familiar with it.

+<p class="note">Update 2016-02-21 - We had our first rally using this contraption and it worked flawlessly.
+The kids loved it.</p>

 ![In Place](inplace.jpg)